vuejs/vuex-router-sync/README.md

 import store from './store' // vuex store instance import router from './router' // vue-router instance

-const unsync = sync(store, router) // done.
-Returns an unsync callback fn
+const unsync = sync(store, router) // done. returns an unsync callback fn

 // bootstrap your app...

-// During app/Vue teardown (e.g., you only use Vue.js in a portion of your app
+// during app/Vue teardown (e.g., you only use Vue.js in a portion of your app
 // and you navigate away from that portion and want to release/destroy
 // Vue components/resources)
-unsync() // Unsyncs store from router
+unsync() // unsyncs store from router
 ```

 You can optionally set a custom vuex module name: